jadupl2/jadupl2.github.io/_posts/2021-05-30-sysinfo-file.md

 title:          hostname_sysinfo.txt
 desc:           System information file
 version:        3.24
+summary: |
+  The **system information file ($SADMIN/dat/dr/$hostname_sysinfo.txt)** have two purposes :
+  - It's used as an input file to the '[sadm_database_update.py]({% post_url 2021-05-29-sadm-database-update %})'
+    script to keep the server information up to date in the SADMIN database.
+  - It also can be use in case of a disaster recovery to rebuild the server, along with all the other files included in the disaster recovery directory ($SADMIN/dat/dr).
+    {: .text-justify}
 updated:        2021-06-02
 os:             Linux, Aix, MacOS
 type:           D  # [D]oc [S]=Server only [C]=Client [B]oth